nathanrosspowell/nathanrosspowell.github.com/website/pages/blog/2012/08/15/functional-one-liner.md

 <a id="solution"></a>

-_*if you manage to reverse engineer the code and figure out which problem this is the solution too, SPOILER ALERT, I guess..._
+_*if you manage to reverse engineer the code and figure out which problem this is the solution to, SPOILER ALERT, I guess..._

 [sol]: #solution "If you manage to reverse engineer the code and figure out which problem this is the solution too, SPOILER ALERT, I guess..."
 [luah]: http://learnyouahaskell.com/ "Learn You a Haskell for Great Good"